Clients involved in the building process will generally require one or more of the following Onsite Inspection and Reporting services –

 b) adversely affects the health and safety or persons residing in or occupying a building

 c) adversely affects the functional use of a building

 d) allows water penetration into a building.

-Category 2 Non-Structural Defective Building Work complaints must be lodged within 7 months of practical completion, after having first given the contractor opportunity to rectify by way of written notice.
+Category 2 Non-Structural Defective Building Work complaints must be lodged within 12 months of practical completion, after having first given the contractor opportunity to rectify by way of written notice, as soon as the issue has been identified by an owner.
 Category 2 defective building work means building work other than category 1 that is faulty or unsatisfactory because :

 1. reasonable standards of construction and finish have not been met